rajeev-koushik/Obstacle-avoidance-model-car/README.md

 # Obstacle-avoidance-model-car
-This project was built using ultrasonic sensor with a Raspberry Pi 3B+ to detect and avoid obstacles
+This project was built using ultrasonic sensor with a Raspberry Pi 3B+ to detect and avoid obstacles.

-Merge with mjpg-streamer repo forked on this profile
+Merge with mjpg-streamer repo forked on this profile.
+Place both these files in the same directory as the mjpg-streamer repo.